justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

+Cyclone uses a garbage collector (GC) to automatically free allocated memory.
+In practice, most allocations consist of short-lived objects such as temporary variables.
+A generational collector is used to perform two types of collection.
+A minor GC executes frequently to clean up most of these short-lived objects.
+Some objects will survive this collection and remain in memory.
+A major collection runs less frequently to free longer-lived objects that are no longer being used by the application.

+Cheney on the MTA is used to implement the first generation of our garbage collector.
+Objects are allocated directly on the stack using `alloca`, so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.

-Cyclone uses Cheney on the MTA to implement the first generation of its garbage collector.
-The original technique uses a Cheney copying collector for both the minor and major genrations of collection.
+The original Cheney technique uses a copying collector for both the minor and major generations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
-In order to prevent corrupting references used by other threads, either all threads must be stopped at the same time during major GC or a read barrier must be used to access objects - potentially introducing a large overhead.
+This is a problem when multiple threads are accessing shared objects; an object reference could become invalid at any time when GC relocates the object.
+To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
+Both options add a potentially significant overhead.

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 An advantage of this approach is that objects are not relocated once they are placed on the heap.
-Threads can continue to run concurrently even during collections.
+In addition, major GC executes asynchronously so threads can continue to run concurrently even during collections.

 ## Terms
-- Garbage Collection (GC)
 - Collector - A dedicated thread coordinating and performing most of the work for major garbage collections.
-- Mutator - A thread running application code; there may be more than one mutator running concurrently.
+- Handshake -
 - Mutation - A modification to an object.
 For example, changing a vector (array) entry.
+- Mutator - A thread running application code; there may be more than one mutator running concurrently.
 - Root - The collector begins tracing by marking one or more of these objects.
 A root object is guaranteed to survive a collection cycle.
-- Handshake

 # Data Structures